 - Lactase is the enzyme that hydrolyses lactose to the monosaccharides, glucose and galactose and is present in the tips of the villi of the small intestine.

-- This enzyme is essential in babies but tends to decrease in amount after the age of 2 years, although symptoms of lactose intolerance rarely occur before the age of 6 years.
+- This enzyme is essential in babies but tends to decrease in amount after infancy, although symptoms of lactose intolerance rarely occur before the age of 6 years.

 Lactose enhances the absorption of calcium, magnesium and zinc.
 It also promotes the growth of lactobacilli and provides galactose, which is essential for the formation of cerebral galactolipids and hence development of the brain.